ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 ## License

-The source code in this repository is distributed under the MIT License.
+The source code in this repository is distributed under a custom academic non-commercial license.
 See `LICENSE` for details.

 Input observational data are not distributed with this repository and remain subject to the terms of their original data providers.